 It is also a day to remember the great British female figures such as Margaret Thatcher, Virginia Woolf or Diana of Wales.
 Enjoying London from a feminist perspective is always interesting.

-7. Stroll through its central parks on clear days
+7. Stroll around its central parks on clear days

-Since London's weather in March is so changeable, it's a good idea to be prepared with alternatives depending on the weather.
-If you are lucky, and in March you are more likely to get a clear day, you can take the opportunity to stroll through some of the best parks in London.
+Since the weather in London in March is so changeable, it is a good idea to have prepared alternatives depending on the weather.
+If you are lucky, and in March you are more likely to get a clear day, you can take the opportunity to walk through some of the best parks in London.

 It is practically a forest in the middle of the city.
 It has an area of 142 hectares with more than 4000 trees, beautiful meadows and flower gardens that begin to sprout in March.
-You can go for a walk, take a boat ride on its lakes, rent a bicycle, eat in its lakeside restaurants and much more.
+You can walk, take a boat ride on its lakes, rent a bike, eat in its lakeside restaurants and so on.

 Hyde Park also has several monuments to visit such as Kensington Palace and the famous fountain dedicated to Princess Diana.

 In the north of London is another of the great parks of the city, Regent's Park.
 There are two square kilometers of green areas, a lake for boating, manicured gardens and a variety of cafes and restaurants.
-It is highly recommended if you are traveling with children because in Regent's Park is the London Zoo, the oldest zoo in the world.
+It is highly recommended if you are traveling with children as Regent's Park is home to the London Zoo, the oldest zoo in the world.

 St James's Park

 The oldest and most famous royal park is surrounded by three palaces, including Buckingham Palace.
-In the street The Mall that borders the park you can see the parade of the guard on horse back and inside it highlights its lake inhabited by pelicans.
+In the street The Mall that borders the park you can see the parade of the guard on horse back and in its interior highlights its lake inhabited by pelicans.

 8. Visit a park full of deer and with one of the best views in London

-If the weather is nice, which is more likely in March, you may choose to take a hike away from the hustle and bustle of the city.
+If the weather is nice, which is more likely in March, you can choose to take an excursion away from the hustle and bustle of the city.
 My favorite option is Richmond Park.
 One of the largest urban parks in the world and a perfect place to enjoy nature.
 It is considered a national nature reserve thanks to its wildlife, and this park is known for its herds of deer that are easy for visitors to see.